PorkShoulderHolder/morph/README.md

     morph.erodeWithElement()

-when no structuring element argument is provided all operations default to using a default 3x3 rectangular element that looks like this:
+when no structuring element argument is provided all operations default to using a default 3x3 rectangular structuring element that looks like this:

     [1,1,1,
      1,1,1,